 7.5.2.
 Duplicate Awards.
 Do not duplicate existing awards in either name or criteria.
-(T-1).
+(T-1)

 7.6.
 Recognition by DoD and other Federal Agencies.
-Commanders and civilian directors at all levels may nominate meritorious individuals, teams, or subordinate units for awards sponsored by DoD and other Federal agencies.
-Note: Contractor personnel may not be nominated or included in a nomination for a special trophy or award.
-(T-0).
-Criteria, submission procedures, and deadlines for awards are listed in the special trophies and awards database (https://access.afpc.af.mil/).
-For some DoD awards (e.g., Spirit of Hope, Spirit of Service), AFPC/DP1SSP reviews nominations for a centralized DAF submission.
-For guidance regarding possible travel by service members and spouses to participate in presentation ceremonies refer to DAFI 36-2803.
+Commanders and civilian directors at all levels may nominate meritorious individuals, teams, or subordinate units for awards sponsored by DoD and other federal agencies.
+Note: Contractor personnel may not be nominated or included in a nomination for a special trophy or award even as a member of a mixed team of DAF personnel and contractor personnel.
+(T-0) Criteria, submission procedures, and deadlines for awards are listed in the special trophies and awards database (https://access.afpc.af.mil/).
+For some DoD awards (e.g., Spirit of Hope), AFPC/DPSTTC reviews nominations for a centralized DAF submission.
+For guidance regarding possible travel by service members and spouses to participate in presentation ceremonies refer to DAFI 36-2803, paragraphs 2.8.5 and 2.8.6.